 It can’t get any worse, can it?

 Yes, it can.
 Drink drive cases are often linked to accidents or other factors which aggravate the offence still further.
-In the case of Mr McPartlin other vehicles and their passengers are said to have been involved.
+In the case of Mr McPartlin, other vehicles and their passengers are said to have been involved.
 The police have the power to prosecute for multiple offences arising out of the same incident.
 Even if the police only prosecute for drink driving the fact that there was, for example, a collision can act as an aggravating factor for sentencing purposes.
 In other words, the sentence is likely to be even more severe.

 Can anything be done to mitigate the penalties?

 Yes.
-In all cases there is mitigation relating to the offence or to the Defendant’s background circumstances (usually both).
+In all cases, there is mitigation relating to the offence or to the Defendant’s background circumstances (usually both).
 The range and variety of mitigation is infinite and varies from case to case.
 It is necessary to go into detail with each Defendant to find out what his or her personal mitigation is and how best to present it.
 At the hearing, adopting the correct approach both to the prosecutor and the court, combined with presenting the mitigation to best effect, usually softens the penalty.
 This can prove to be the difference between a prison sentence and a community penalty or between a community penalty and a fine.
 In practice, the length of the ban can also sometimes be reduced.

-If you need advice as how best to present your mitigation don’t hesitate to get in touch.
+If you need advice as to how best to present your mitigation don’t hesitate to get in touch.